-Audio attendance
+Audio or audio visual attendance

-Where the technology is available and a member is attending a meeting by audio link, the Chairperson must ensure that:
+Where the technology is available and a member is attending a meeting by audio or audio visual link, the Chairperson must ensure that:

 - (a) the technology for the link is available and of suitable quality - (b) procedures for using the technology in the meeting will ensure that: - i. everyone participating in the meeting can hear each other - ii. the member's attendance by audio link does not reduce their accountability or accessibility in relation to the meeting - iii. the requirements of Part 7 of LGOIMA are met - iv. the requirements in these standing orders are met.